mkovacek/mkovacek/README.md

 I'm Matija Kovacek, an experienced Senior Software Developer with a Master's Degree in Information and Software Engineering.
 My specialization includes Backend, Java, Web, and Adobe Experience Manager (AEM) development.

-My career has allowed me to explore various roles within the AEM world, from Senior AEM Developer to Lead AEM Developer and AEM Architect.
-Although each position offered unique challenges and rewards, my primary passion remains deeply rooted in the hands-on development processes.
-The role of Senior AEM Developer provides me with the ideal platform to apply my passion for crafting and delivering cutting-edge technology solutions.
+My career has allowed me to explore various roles within the AEM world, from AEM Developer to Lead AEM Developer, AEM Architect, and Head of Adobe.
+I am passionate about problem-solving, clean coding, and continuous improvement, guided by best practices and principles.

+My goal is to craft and deliver cutting-edge technology solutions that create value and impact for clients and users.

 #### EXPERTISE:
 - Transforming complex requirements into well-structured, maintainable, and high-performance code